 3 – Improper use of product or incorrect method

 Suggestion – make sure to follow the manufacturer’s instructions if using a liquid adhesive.
-Some need to be applied in two parts (one to the piece, one to your skin), others might have a specific set-up time before the piece is applied.
+Some need to be applied in two parts (one to the piece, one to your skin).
+Others might have a specific set-up time before the piece is applied.
+Check that the glue or tape is rated for fine lace pieces.
+Make sure you’re using any pre-application product the manufacturer recommends.

-4 – Not leaving yourself plenty of time to practice and experiment
+4 – Not leaving yourself plenty of time to practice putting your mustache on

 For example, you could try letting product cure for another few minutes before applying, cleaning your skin with a different product, or changing where you start to put the piece on.
 For that final one, it might mean you start putting your mustache on from the middle of the upper lip, not the side (or vice versa)